-Some key findings about nutrition and sleep include:
+Some key findings of nutrition and sleep include:

-- High GI food may help to improve sleep when consumed more than an hour before bedtime.
+- High glycemic index (GI) food may help to improve sleep when consumed more than an hour before bedtime.

 - High carbohydrate diets may cause shorter sleep latencies whereas high protein diets are associated with higher sleep quality.

-- Solid meals may be more beneficial that liquid meals to promote sleep.
+- Solid meals may be more beneficial than liquid meals to promote sleep.

-The neurotransmitters that are involved in the regulation of sleep-wake cycle include serotonin, gammaaminobutyric acid (GABA), orexin, melanin-concentrating hormone, cholinergic, galanin, noradrenaline and histamine.
+The neurotransmitters that are involved in the regulation of the sleep-wake cycle include serotonin, gamma-aminobutyric acid (GABA), orexin, melanin-concentrating hormone, cholinergic, galanin, noradrenaline, and histamine.